raisalomao/school-system/README.md

-# Sistema Escolar em C
+# Project School System in C